Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

 write_qmod(qmod, "link_monitoring")

-The above file can also be loaded to our web IDE for further analysis and ease of execution.
+You can load the above file to the Classiq web IDE for further analysis and ease of execution.

 from classiq import show, synthesize